mlcommons/ck/README.md

-All components has DOI-style UID and can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT, and connected together into experimental pipelines (workflows) just as LEGO(TM) to quickly prototype various research ideas, crowdsource experiments, reproduce and improve past techniques.
+All components has DOI-style UID and can be transparently indexed and searched via third-party Hadoop-based ElasticSearch, shared via GIT, and connected together into experimental workflows (CK pipelines) just as LEGO(TM) to quickly prototype various research ideas, crowdsource experiments, reproduce and improve past techniques.

 Furthermore, CK can simplify connection of unified experiments